afilbert/valheim-toggle-movement-mod/README.md

 * **AutorunToggle**, Fixes auto-run to follow look, default: true
 * **AutorunFreelookKey**, Overrides look direction in auto-run while pressed, default: CapsLock
 * **AutorunStrafe**, Enable strafing while in auto-run/crouch, default: true
+* **ReequipWeaponAfterSwimming**, Any weapon stowed in order to swim will reequip once out of swimming state
 * **RunToCrouchToggle**, Go from run to crouch with the click of a button, default: true
 * **StopSneakOnNoStam**, Stops sneak movement if no stamina available, default: true
 * **MinStamRefillPercentValue**, Percentage to stop running/sneaking and let stamina refill, default: 20%